Are you always feeling tired?

-N-Acetyl-Cysteine (NAC).
+N-Acetyl-L-Cysteine (NAC.
 Another name for glutathione is “the master detoxifier.”
-The problem with glutathione is that it is not readily absorbed when taken orally.
+The problem with glutathione is that it is not easily absorbed when taken orally.
 This is where NAC comes roaring to the rescue.
 NAC, like ALA, is a glutathione precursor that enters the liver and cleans house of the toxins and heavy metals that accumulate in a compromised liver.
 If that weren’t enough, NAC also delivers a smooth flowing river of blood to the liver.
 This provides the crucial nutrients that this vital organ needs to remain healthy.

 Licorice Root.
 Grim fact: an impaired liver all-too-often is associated with compromised adrenal glands.
 Licorice root directly improves adrenal gland function by delivering a substance called glycyrrhizin to the adrenals.
 Glycyrrhizin inhibits the release of adrenal hormones (cortisol and progesterone) which eases the adrenals workload.
-This has a spillover effect on the liver, reducing its workload as well.
+This has a spillover effect on the liver, easing it’s workload as well.

-Hopefully, by now, you can see just how important this powerhouse organ is.
+Hopefully, by now you can see just how vital this powerhouse organ is.
 Like an unsung hero, the liver keeps soldiering on, dealing with every type of insult, abuse, and assault thrown its way.

 Until it doesn’t.
 Tragically, all-too-many people have lived in complete and total denial of their liver problems even after they were aware of them.
 For some, by the time they decide to change their lifestyle and try to reverse the damage, it is too late.